2017 Power Academy Seminar

 |3.||With the emergence of Distribution System Operators (DSOs), what will be the major challenges that they will face and what solutions would you propose?|

 The winners were announced at the Power Academy dinner on 20 July 2017 and received an invitation to attend the IET Annual Dinner on 21 February 2018 including accommodation in a London hotel.

 1st Steven Doherty - What are Distribution System Operators (DSOs)?

-3rd Euan Andrews - The Challenges of the DSO Model
+3rd Euan Andrew - The Challenges of the DSO Model